 South Africa is fast becoming a popular holiday destination for international visitors thanks to its diverse attractions.
-As a born and bred South African, I love showcasing the best of South Africa to the world and I find it gratifying when others realise how awesome South Africa is.
+As a born and bred South African, I love showcasing the best of South Africa to the world and I find it gratifying when others realize how awesome South Africa is.
 As a mom of two kids, I also want everyone to know how family-friendly South Africa is.

 You can see magnificent animals like lions, elephants, rhinoceros, and leopards in their natural environment.
 When visiting game reserves, I often encounter international tourists with children, who are on safari for the first time in their lives.
 Their excitement is something to behold.

 TIP: Going on safari for the first time?
 Check our best safari tips!

 Durban is known as the warmest place to be, due to the friendly people and its warm climate all-year round.
 It’s affordable for those on a budget and it has a great location along the shores of the warm Indian Ocean.